University-of-Manitoba-Computer-Science/tools-n-techniques/topic11/topic-2.md

 <details><summary>On Windows</summary>

-The answer in 2024 is almost guaranteed to be an Intel or AMD processor.
+The answer in ~~2024~~ 2026 is still almost guaranteed to be an Intel or AMD processor.
 The architecture that your processor uses is called (interchangeably) "x86_64" or "amd64".
 If you have a _really_ old computer it might just be "x86", but that's highly unlikely if your laptop is less than 15 years old.
+Newer machines, including Microsoft's Surface line, are using ARM processors.

 This is changing, but Windows on other kinds of processors is not yet common.